virtualdesktopdevops/sqlserveralwayson/README.markdown

 # sqlserveralwayson #

 This modules install a fully working SQL Server AlwaysOn cluster.
-It has been designed to install both primary replica nodes with th following features :
+It has been designed to install both primary replica nodes with the following features :
 - SPN creation on sql service account (service account not yet created by this module, schedulded in next release)
 - SQL server installation and initial configuration (MaxDop Firewall, Memory, Admin rights, ...)
 - Failover cluster creation (primary node) or join (replica node) with File Share witness